Students who are experiencing a psychological or emotional crisis often need immediate help and intervention. Some examples of serious crises include:

 Call the Penn State Crisis Line at 1-877-229-6400.
 This service is staffed 24 hours a day by licensed counselors who can gather information, refer to appropriate resources, and manage concerns for Penn State students.

-Penn State has partnered with Crisis Text Line to provide an alternative medium, outside of phone-based and in-person services, to access crisis services.
-This is a national crisis support line and it's a FREE service that provides access to 24/7 crisis support via text messaging.
+Penn State has partnered with Crisis Text Line to provide an alternative medium to access crisis services outside of phone-based and in-person services.
+This national crisis support line is a FREE service that provides access to 24/7 crisis support via text messaging.

-Crisis Counselors are volunteers and are not therapists and do not diagnose or counsel the texter.
-They engage in active listening and help the person “find calm and create an action plan to continue to feel better.”
+Crisis Counselors are volunteers, not therapists, and do not diagnose or counsel the texter.
+They engage in active listening and help the person "find calm and create an action plan to continue to feel better."

 Steps for using Crisis Text Line:

 - Text "LIONS" to 741741.

 - A live Crisis Counselor receives the text and responds quickly to help the student manage the crisis.
 If the Crisis Counselor determines that a student needs immediate services, they will contact appropriate local authorities (police, crisis lines, mobile mental health units) to respond.